 - Dr. Mike Gross is a full-time professor of orthopedic surgery at Dalhousie University, and regular contributor to the “Views” section of doctorsNS magazine.

 - Dr. David Petrie is an emergency physician and trauma team leader at the QEII.
 He is also the head of Dalhousie University’s Department of Emergency Medicine.

 - Dr. Caitlin Lees is an internal medicine resident and Vice President of the board of Maritime Resident Doctors.

 - Dr. Carolyn Thomson is a family physician and co-coordinator of the association’s Professional Support Program.

 Live graphic recorder

-The panel discussion will be attended by a graphic recorder, who will capture ideas, reflections and content in the form of a memorable graphic mural.
+The panel discussion was attended by a graphic recorder, who will captured ideas, reflections and content in the form of a memorable graphic mural.

 *Note: CME credits

 The full conference was accredited by Dalhousie University CPD for eight hours of CME credits.Full conference agenda